SinghVikram97/design-patterns/README.md

 # Design Patterns in Java

-This repository showcases various **Design Patterns** in Java, grouped into three main categories:
+This repository showcases various **Design Patterns** in Java, grouped into three main categories and problems related to them:
 1. **Creational Patterns**
 2. **Structural Patterns**
 3. **Behavioral Patterns**